 A rather extreme reaction, although Ann Thwaite, the biographer of both Henry and Edmund Gosse, warns us that Edmund was prone to inaccuracy and that the story may be exaggerated.
 However, Dr Thwaite writes that she “really want(s) to believe the story of the plum pudding being flung onto the dust heap” and it is a splendid piece of storytelling by Edmund.
-Henry Gosse, a warm and wonderful man in many ways, is caste in a very stern light and he was certainly inflexible on matters of religious belief.
+Henry Gosse, a warm and wonderful man in many ways, is cast in a very stern light and he was certainly inflexible on matters of religious belief.
 He would never compromise and this eventually led to the breakdown of his relationship with Edmund, something that pained them both.

-Like Edmund Gosse, I was brought up in a Christian household, but one that was much less restrictive when it came to Christmas.
+Like Edmund Gosse, I was brought up in a Christian household in Torbay, but one that was much less restrictive when it came to Christmas.
 The build-up began at school, where a Nativity Play was performed by one class during a special assembly (there are no pictures of our play, but a similar event is shown below).
 Choosing the children for each of the roles must have been taxing for the teachers and there was probably hot competition (in the eyes of some parents, anyway) for the star roles.
 I was not aware of this, but, when it was our turn in the late 1950s, was chosen to be a King, one of the bigger parts.
 I wore a blue and red tablecloth, sewn in a complicated way to make armholes, and a turban made from the cut-off crown of one of my mother’s felt hats, to which bright cloth had been stitched.
 My gift of gold took the form of a brass flower vase, kindly donated by Great Aunt Nell for the occasion.

-A few days later came the school carol service, held in Paignton Parish Church, and then, on the last Sunday before Christmas Day, we attended one in Winner Street Baptist Church where our family worshipped.
+A few days later came the school carol service, held in Christ Church Paignton, and then, on the last Sunday before Christmas Day, we attended one in Winner Street Baptist Church where our family worshipped.
 These services were very enjoyable as the tunes of carols are marvellous and fun could be had by altering some of the words....“While shepherds washed their socks by night....”; etc. I think I’m correct in remembering that there was also a model nativity scene in both churches, with the same characters that we had in the school Nativity Play, although with a few less angels, as so many bit-part actors had to be accommodated in the latter.
 Henry Gosse would have protested at such idolatry.